check-spelling-sandbox/Azure-Sentinel/MasterPlaybooks/Remediation-Host/CarbonBlack-QuarantineHost-Nested/readme.md

 ### For each-Hosts
 This action will perform the below actions
  a.
-Make a call to CarbonBlack API with the parameters such as Organization Key and Quary [ Contains device name ]
+Make a call to CarbonBlack API with the parameters such as Organization Key and Query [ Contains device name ]
  b.
 Verify the CarbonBlack returned the results and Check the device is quarantined
  c.
 If the device is not quarantined then isolate it.